 A comprehensive array of treatments and practices available includes yoga, art, music, animal-assisted, gestalt, hypnosis, trauma, nutrition, motivational interviewing, and cognitive behavioral therapies.

 The facility’s treatment team includes a psychiatrist who has been in practice for more than 30 years and a board certified medical doctor who specializes in addiction medicine.
 The staff also includes licensed mental health counselors and certified addiction professionals.

 ACCOMMODATIONS & AMENITIES

 The residential treatment program at Elevations Health features small, upscale homes with 24/7 staff supervision and support.

-Because of the intentionally limited number of residents in rehabilitation at one time, Elevations staff are able to accommodate any particular religious practices with which clients want to be involved as they work on recovery.
 A chaplain affiliated with the center is available for Christian counseling and bible study.
 Visits to temples, mosques, and churches may also be arranged.